huangyingw/vim-autoformat/README.md

 formatter definition that can be added to the defaults, or if you experience problems, please contact me by creating an issue in this repository.

-## Change log
+## Major Change Log

-### January 2017
+### October 2018

-* Add `xo` formatter for JavaScript.
+* We also take the returncode of the formatter process into account, not just the presence of output on stderr.

 ### March 2016
-* Don't use the option formatprg internally anymore, to always have the possible of using the default `gq` command.
+* We don't use the option formatprg internally anymore, to always have the possible of using the default `gq` command.
-* Add more fallback options.
+* More fallback options have been added.

 ### June 2015